buildbycj/smart-one-click-setup/README.md

   * Seamless integration with existing plugin settings export
 * **NEW: Single-Option Plugin Detection**
   * Automatic detection of plugins that store all settings in a single option (nested structure)
-  * Supports plugins like keystone-framework with sections/fields structure
   * Smart option name detection (checks database for existing options)
   * Generic detection works for any plugin with nested structures
 * **Enhanced Plugin Settings Import/Export**